The City University of New York (CUNY)

-CUNY’s vision became the Advanced Science Research Center (ASRC).
-The glass-enclosed laboratory, meant to breed discoveries that will take medicine and technology in new directions, was financed and built by DASNY.
-It is adjacent to a new, state-of-the-art science building at City College of New York (CCNY), the Center for Discovery and Innovation, also financed and built by DASNY.
-The two facilities combine to a value of approximately $700 million, making them the highest value project in DASNY’s history.
+Details: CUNY’s Advanced Science Research Center (ASRC), a glass-enclosed laboratory created to breed discoveries that will take medicine and technology in new directions, was financed and built by DASNY.
+It is adjacent to a new, state-of-the-art science building at City College of New York (CCNY), the Center for Discovery and Innovation, which also was financed and built by DASNY.
+The two facilities represent an investment of approximately $700 million, making them the highest value project in DASNY’s history.
 The work was completed in DASNY’s Fiscal Year 2016.

-With its flowing floor plans and open central stairway, the building promotes intellectual cross-pollination and partnerships between labs – a literal vertical integration of big ideas.
+With its flowing floor plans and open central stairway, the building promotes intellectual cross-pollination and partnerships between labs.
 Researchers from all initiatives work side-by-side in the ASRC’s core facilities, sharing equipment that is among the most advanced in the world.